juliaguida/oystercard/engineering_projects/python/learning_objectives.md

 # Python / Django - Learning Objectives

-Many of these have already been written up as tickets in the [corresponding trello template](https://trello.com/b/5sA44Of3/acebook-python-template)
+Many of these have already been written up as tickets in the [corresponding Trello template](https://trello.com/b/5sA44Of3/acebook-python-template)

 ### High Level
 * Diagram a high-level view of the MVC architecture